Meeting the work test

 What counts as work

-- a day when you have worked for at least 1 hour
+- paid work on a day when you have worked for at least one hour

 We won’t count unpaid leave.